ismailceylan/php-m3u8-parser/docs/Stream.md

 The default value of this property is null.
 This is because segments playlists are not loaded by default unless you specifically demand it.

-There are two ways to demand loading of the segments playlist.
+There are three ways to demand loading of the segments playlist.

 * Using the [`withSegments`](#loading-segments) method on the stream
 * Activating the eager loading of segments with the modifier when instantiating the stream class